HotMaps/solar_potential/README.md

 These assumptions have been done in order to consider a planning phase for a region and not the design of a specific PV systems.

+The yearly energy output is  derived by considering the spatial distribution of yearly solar radiation on the building footprint.

-The PV energy production can be computed as:
+The PV energy production is computed for a single representative plant as:

 <img src="https://latex.codecogs.com/gif.latex?E_{el,pv,out}=E_{pv} W_{pv} f_{pv} /I_{ref} " />